rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/54_tooling-and-debugging/545_user_metrics.md

 ### Install packaged Grafana data source

-Use the following steps to install the packaged Grafana data source.
+To install the packaged Grafana data source:

 1. Execute the following commands to fetch the packaged data source:
    ```bash